iter8-tools/iter8/mkdocs/docs/tutorials/knative/rollout-strategies/user-segmentation.md

     In this tutorial, you will:

     1. Segment users into two groups: those from Wakanda, and others.
-    2. Users from Wakanda will participate in the experiment: specifically, requests originating in Wakanda may be routed to baseline or candidate versions; requests that are originating from Wakanda will not participate in the experiment and will be routed to the baseline only.
+    2. Users from Wakanda will participate in the experiment: specifically, requests originating from Wakanda may be routed to baseline or candidate versions; requests that are originating from outside Wakanda will not participate in the experiment and will be routed to the baseline only.
 The experiment is shown below.

     ![User segmentation](../../../../images/canary-progressive-segmentation.png)